Sarkodie (rapper): Yvonne Nelson

 In the memoir titled "I am Not Yvonne Nelson", Ghanaian actress, Yvonne Nelson, narrates her past relationship with Sarkodie.
 She described how she became pregnant unexpectedly for him and made the decision to end the pregnancy.

 Later, Sarkodie responded to Yvonne Nelson with an outstanding single dubbed Try Me.
 He clearly stated in the song, he wasn't the one who asked Yvonne to terminate the pregnancy but Yvonne, herself, asked for the termination of the pregnancy due to her determination to not end her academics.

 Samini

 In January 2023, Ghanaian dancehall artist, Samini, accused Sarkodie of disrespect, for ignoring him after he reached out to Sarkodie for a collaboration.
 Sarkodie subsequently apologized to Samini on a radio show but claimed Samini's accusation might not have been his true intention.

 Incidents

-Sarkodie recounted a distressing incident where he faced a near-death experience with Delta Airline.
+Sarkodie recounted a distressing incident where he faced a near-death experience with Delta Air Lines.
 The ordeal involved an emergency landing on a remote island in Portugal, casting a somber shadow on his memories of Saturday, the 9th of September 2023.